hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 # NCTS Phase 5 Technical Interface Specification

-Version 0.3 issued August 2022
+Version 4.1 issued 14 November 2022

 ## Document summary

 This document is the first part of the Technical Interface Specification (TIS) for Direct Trader Input (DTI) to the New Computerised Transit System (NCTS).

 It shows the processes involved in the exchange of messages between traders and the NCTS at departure and arrival of transit movements, and provides definitions, formats and validations of those messages.

+## Changelog

+You can find the changelog in the [ctc-traders-phase5-tis](https://github.com/hmrc/ctc-traders-phase5-tis/wiki/NCTS-Phase-5-Technical-Interface-Specification-(TIS)-changelog) GitHub wiki.

 ## Introduction